Glossary of Terms

 Objectives: objectives describe the specific, measurable ways to project will address the conservation issue identified.
 Objectives should be S.M.A.R.T.- specific, measurable, achievable, relevant and time-bound.

-Outcomes: are the measurable Ecological Goods & Service benefits you wish to achieve or changes or benefits that result from project activities.
+Outcomes: are the estimated Ecological Goods & Service benefits you wish to achieve or changes or benefits that result from project activities.
 Outcomes measure how people and the environment are impacted by your project.
-E.g. in the above example of a wetland restoration the outcomes are the volume of water held back in a runoff event.
+E.g. in the above example of a wetland restoration the outcomes are the volume of water actually held back in a runoff event, the quantity of nutrients sequestered (phosphorus, etc.), and the amount of carbon sequestered.

 Primary and Applied Research: research projects, including feasibility studies of new land and water conservation concepts, are not eligible for Trust funding, though these activities may be used for matching fund purposes if the research activity relates to the project proposal.